-The Brooklyn Museum in Prospect Heights is the 3rd largest museum in the city and a wonderful place to view some truly incredible works of art.
+The Brooklyn Museum in Prospect Heights is the 3rd largest museum in the city when it comes to size and a wonderful place to view some truly incredible works of art.
 The Brooklyn Museum is also located near the Brooklyn Botanic Garden and Prospect Park, so you can make a whole winter day of it!

 If you want to learn more about the history of Brooklyn, check out the Brooklyn Historical Society!
 With its main location in Brooklyn Heights and an additional location in DUMBO, you can visit whichever is most convenient for you and your winter crew.